 How Wrist Locks Work In BJJ

-In order to secure any position while grappling, you need a least one grip.
-The vast majority of grips involve use of the hand, most often on the wrist.
-In order to escape any position you need some sort of grip as well.
+To secure any position while grappling, you need a least one grip.
+The vast majority of grips involve the use of the hand, most often on the wrist.
+To escape any position, you need some sort of grip as well.
 Grips help to temporarily control your opponent or training partner while you apply a move.
 The wrist is one of the weaker joints in the body.
 It is mobile in all directions but that range of mobility is still limited.
-Once you are able to push it past that range, it becomes very fragile.
+Once you can push it past that range, it becomes very fragile.

 A Wrist Lock Submission System

 For starters, you can attack wrist locks anytime and anywhere.
 Submissions can be hit from standing, from inferior positions, from neutral positions, and dominant positions.
 As long as you understand the dynamics of the wrist, you can use the wrist lock.
 It is the proverbial jab of Jiu-Jitsu.
 It’s always good to hunt for it while at the same time setting up other submissions.